Photos Reveal Hurricane Michael Destruction in Florida Panhandle

-Photographs of the aftermath begin to convey the true extent of the destruction Hurricane Michael left behind.

 The fast-intensifying storm — one of the most powerful to ever hit the U.S. mainland — destroyed buildings, tore roofs off of homes, shattered glass storefronts, toppled trees and power lines, and swept cars away in flood water.
-Hurricane winds reached 155 mph, and two hurricane-related deaths have been reported thus far.
+Hurricane winds reached 155 mph, and at least 11 hurricane-related deaths have been reported thus far in Florida, Georgia, North Carolina and Virginia.

-“This morning, Florida’s Gulf Coast, Panhandle and Big Bend are waking up to unimaginable destruction,” Florida Gov. Rick Scott said at a press briefing Thursday morning.
+“This morning, Florida’s Gulf Coast, Panhandle and Big Bend are waking up to unimaginable destruction,” Florida Gov. Rick Scott said at a press briefing Thursday.
 “So many lives have been changed forever.
 So many families have lost everything.
 Homes are gone, businesses are gone.
 Roads and infrastructure along the storm’s path have been destroyed.
 This hurricane was an absolute monster, and the damage left in its wake is still yet to be fully understood.”

 Jason Phipps looks through his families roofless apartment after category 4 Hurricane Michael made land fall along the Florida panhandle, on Oct.
 10, 2018 in Panama City, Fla.